Automated Clustering and Program Repair for Introductory Programming Assignments: Overview

 \section{Overview}

 \seclabel{overview}

-In this section we informally discuss our approach.
-All examples discussed in this overview are taken from the assignment \inlinecode{mitx-derivatives} (see our experimental evaluation in \secref{experiments}): {\em Compute and return the derivative of a polynomial function (represented as a list of floating point coefficients).
-If the derivative is \inlinecode{0}, return \inlinecode{[0.0]}.}
+We discuss the high-level ideas of our approach on the student attempts to the assignment \inlinecode{derivatives}: ``\emph{Compute and return the derivative of a polynomial function (represented as a list of floating point coefficients).
+If the derivative is \inlinecode{0}, return \inlinecode{[0.0]}.}'' \figref{MotivExamples}~(a),~(b),~(e)~and~(f) show four student attempts to the above programming assignment: \EX{C1} and \EX{C2} are functionally correct, while \EX{I1} and \EX{I2} are incorrect.